 The index incorporates 19 components, including measures of the level of economic activity in a city, its speed of recovery, and social issues such as the number of flood shelters, the awareness of people about flood risks, and the number of disabled people in the population.
 Several index components also look at the level of administrative involvement in flood management.

 The researchers used their index to analyse the vulnerability to coastal flooding of nine cities built on river deltas: Casablanca (Morocco), Calcutta (India), Dhaka (Bangladesh), Buenos Aires (Argentina), Osaka (Japan), Shanghai (China), Manila (Philippines), Marseille (France) and Rotterdam (the Netherlands).

 The results of the analysis reveal that the highly prosperous megapolis of Shanghai, in China, is more vulnerable than much poorer cities such as Dhaka in Bangladesh.

-Vulnerability is a complex issue, explains Professor Nigel Wright, who led the team from the University of Leeds.
+Vulnerability is a complex issue, explains Professor Nigel Wright, from the University of Leeds' School of Civil Engineering.
 It is not just about your exposure to flooding, but the effect it actually has on communities and business and how much a major flood disrupts economic activity.
 Our index looks at how cities are prepared for the worst for example, do they have flood defences, do they have buildings that are easy to clean up and repair after the flood?
 It is important to know how quickly a city can recover from a major flood.

 Shanghais is particularly vulnerable because it is exposed to powerful storm surges and the land is subsiding as sea levels rise.
 Moreover, although a large population lives along the coast in flood-prone areas, but the city is poorly prepared, with little resilience to a major flood and insufficient flood shelters for victims.